eramirez1905/test1/docs/concepts.rst

 arbitrary number of tasks.
 In general, each one should correspond to a single logical workflow.

-.. note:: When searching for DAGs, Airflow only considers Python files that contain the strings "airflow" and "DAG" by default.
-To consider all Python files instead, disable the ``DAG_DISCOVERY_SAFE_MODE`` configuration flag.
+.. note:: When searching for DAGs, Airflow only considers python files that contain the strings "airflow" and "DAG" by default.
+To consider all python files instead, disable the ``DAG_DISCOVERY_SAFE_MODE`` configuration flag.

 Scope